zju3dv/EasyMocap/Readme.md

 We also would like to thank Wenduo Feng who is the performer in the sample data.

 ## Contact

 Please open an issue if you have any questions.
+We appreciate all contributions to improve our project.

 ## Citation

 This project is a part of our work [iMocap](https://zju3dv.github.io/iMoCap/), [Mirrored-Human](https://zju3dv.github.io/Mirrored-Human/) and [Neural Body](https://zju3dv.github.io/neuralbody/)

 Please consider citing these works if you find this repo is useful for your projects.

 ```bibtex
 @inproceedings{dong2020motion,